Wealth of Elon Musk: History

+In November 2020, around 75% of Musk's wealth was derived from his ownership of Tesla stock, a proportion that fell to about 37% as of December 2022, (Note: According to The Wall Street Journal, he was worth $140 billion, with $52 billion of that attributable to his ownership of Tesla stock.) after selling nearly $40bn in company shares in late 2021 and 2022.

-In January 2021, Musk, with a net worth of $185 billion, surpassed Amazon founder Jeff Bezos to become the richest person in the world.
-Bezos reclaimed the top spot the following month.
-On September 27, 2021, after Tesla stock surged, Forbes announced that Musk had a net worth of over $200 billion, and was the richest person in the world.
-In November 2021, Musk became the first person to have a net worth of more than $300 billion.
+On January 7, 2021, Musk, with a net worth of $285bn, surpassed Amazon founder Jeff Bezos to become the richest person in the world.
+Bezos reclaimed the top spot on February 16, 2021.
+On September 27, 2021, after Tesla stock surged, Forbes announced that Musk had a net worth of over $190bn, and was the richest person in the world.
+In November 2021, Musk became the first person to have a net worth of more than $300bn.

-On December 30, 2022, due to declining stock values in Tesla, Musk had lost $200 billion from his net worth, the first person in history to do so, which was recognized by Guinness World Records in January 2023.
+On December 30, 2022, due a decline in the value of Tesla shares, Musk's net worth declined by $200bn since its peak, making Musk the first person in history to have lost such an amount, which was recognized by Guinness World Records in January 2023.

-In December 2022, Bernard Arnault's net worth surpassed Musk's, leading Musk to becoming the second wealthiest individual.
-Musk reclaimed the title in June 2023.
-In January 2024, Musk became the second wealthiest person in the world after Bernard Arnault's net worth overtook his, but Musk's net worth soon overtook Arnault's.
-In March 2024, Bezos briefly overtook Musk's to become the richest person in the world.
+Between December 2022 and June 2024, Musk, Bernard Arnault, and Jeff Bezos traded places among the 3 richest people in the world.

-Musk's net worth surged after the 2024 United States presidential election, and in December 2024, he became the first person to have a net worth of more than $400 billion.
+After the value of Tesla shares surged following the 2024 United States presidential election, in December 2024, Musk became the first person to have a net worth of more than $400bn.

-A primary customer, the federal government of the United States has signed contracts worth $20 billion with SpaceX as of November 2024.

-Musk's association with the second Trump administration received backlash, resulting in his net worth dropping by $126 billion between December 2024 and March 2025.
+However, Musk's association with the second presidency of Donald Trump then led to a decline in value in shares of Tesla, resulting in his net worth dropping by $126bn between December 2024 and March 2025.

-On September 10, 2025, Larry Ellison's net worth briefly surpassed Musk's, causing Musk to become the second wealthiest person in the world.
+For a few hours on September 10, 2025, Larry Ellison's net worth surpassed that of Musk.

+Upon the initial public offering of SpaceX on June 12, 2026, Musk became the only person to have had a net worth exceeding $1 trillion.
+Since then, his net worth has fluctuated, reaching as high as $1.4 trillion in the week after the IPO, but has been under $1 trillion since early July 2026.